architkansal/architkansal.github.io/_posts/2019-07-01-Taking-AXL-to-Production.md

 We added support for robust, graceful, efficient and useful handling and reporting for both syntactical errors and runtime errors in AXL.
 Here is a list of a few cases that we handled:

-Syntax errors with line number information: We were able to provide correct information in a lot of cases but for few cases the line information was wrong by 1-2 lines.
-It's not always possible to provide the correct line number with error because the way we look at the code isn’t how system parses it and the two could vary.
+* **Syntax errors with line number information**: We were able to provide correct information in a lot of cases but for few cases the line information was wrong by 1-2 lines.
+It's not always possible to provide the correct line number with error because the way we look at the code isn’t how system parses it.
-Reporting conflicting definitions for reusable components: AXL natively supports defining and re-using (by importing) components or using components from standard library.
+* **Reporting conflicting definitions for reusable components**: AXL natively supports defining and re-using (by importing) components or using components from standard library.
 This brings the possibility of having multiple definitions for the same component, which needs to be resolved by the user.
-Context/Data does not exist or support the operation: AXL works on an input context which could be user-specified or inferred.
+* **Context/Data does not exist or support the operation**: AXL works on an input context which could be user-specified or inferred.
 The possibility of unsupported operations, accessing non-existent data in a context needed to be gracefully handled and reported.
-Gracefully ignore few specific types of errors: Depending on the use-case, we decide to either exit the execution or continue with a warning.
+* **Gracefully ignore few specific types of errors**: Depending on the use-case, we decide to either exit the execution or continue with a warning.
-Invalid Input data: AXL expects input to be valid JSON data and cannot execute otherwise.
+* **Invalid Input data**: AXL expects input to be valid JSON data and cannot execute otherwise.
 Similarly, if other optional inputs are provided, then necessary validations are performed on those as well.

 ## The AXL IDE: